mexitek/phpColors/README.md

 - <strong>getHex()</strong> : Returns the original hex color.
 - <strong>getHsl()</strong> : Returns HSL array for your color.

-> If a darker or lighter color is automatically generated the class will darken or lighten by 10% for sexily-subtle gradients
+> Auto lightens/darkens by 10% for sexily-subtle gradients

 ```php
 /**